omib2016/ubs_web_oms/README.md

 2. Maven 3.2.1 or higher.

 # Runtime assumptions
-1. The client is very basic & to speed up client side development & end-to-end testing , I have hardcoded a test user with the username "test" in various
-URI's & HTML/JS files.
+1. The client is very basic & to speed up client side development & end-to-end testing , I have hardcoded a test user with the username "test" in various URI's & HTML/JS files.
 Therefore when you register a new user , please register a test user by the username "test" for any testing.
+2. The Client allows for user registration & logon.
+Once logged on , the UI allows the user to place an order.
+An order once matched becomes a trade.
+Any open orders on the book & trades can be viewed on the client as well.
+An order once filled is removed from the book.Any order partially filled goes back on the book with the remaining quantity.
 2. You will need 2 users to match 2 orders.
 The assumption here is that any orders leading to wash trades should not be allowed.Although the implementation does NOT do a "wash trade check" , it is supported in the design.
 3. The implementation supports matches for orders at same price or better price & supports matching for partial quantities as well.